-Canada and Spain are the only two countries to have seen those who cite interest rates rise across all five waves.
+Canada and Spain are the only two countries to have seen the proportion citing interest rates rise across all five waves.

 Rising worries

 Immigrants and pay rises increasingly seen at fault

 Fifty-four per cent across 31 countries blame both immigration and workers demanding pay rises as contributing to the cost-of-living crisis.